 Tomato tips for your best crop yet

-Growing tomatoes is an Australian pastime.
-The tomato is at the top of the spring vegie must grow list for many gardeners.
+Growing tomatoes is a cherished Australian pastime.
+The tomato is at the top of the spring must grow list for many gardeners.
 Each year, gardeners swap tips and compare strategies to bring in the best crop.
-We have listed a few of our favourite growing tips to help this year's crop be your best one yet.
+To help you achieve your best harvest yet, we’ve compiled some of our favourite growing tips.

-• Plant in the ground after the Melbourne Cup weekend as the last frost and cool weather is typically gone, if the weather is not favourable, it’s best to wait.
+• Plant in the ground after the Melbourne Cup weekend, when the last frost and cool weather are typically gone.
+If the weather isn’t favourable, it’s best to wait.

 • You can get a head start by keeping your seedlings covered overnight.
 If you have a greenhouse or hothouse, keep your plants inside and transfer them outdoors after Melbourne Cup Day.
 If planting directly into the ground, keep protected with frost cloth until after the last frost and the weather is favourable.

 • Choose a sunny position for your plants.
-Tomatoes desire plenty of sunlight for healthy growth.
+Tomatoes need plenty of sunlight for healthy growth.

 • Space your tomatoes at least 30cms apart to allow room for growth in all directions.